HTangl/DIDIY-Case/README.md

 ## Layered Version

 You can use the DXF files to order all the panels needed from a laser cutting website like [SendCutSend](https://sendcutsend.com/).
-There are other websites you can get the panels from SCS is just the site I use.
+There are other websites you can get the panels from, SCS is just the site I use.
 There is a guide on how to order the panels from SCS below.

 If you would like to have 2 extra menu buttons for Select/Home make sure to use the DXF files in the "Select and Home buttons" folder.
 These replace the standard switch plate and top panel DXF files.